Tuesday, September 29, 2009

 Glad To Be "A Little Bit Crazy"

-When we told people we planned on taking our boys to Budapest and Prague with the DOGs (Daharan Outing Group) the reactions were mixed and not always encouraging.
-After taking my 3 small boys half way around the world by myself then taking them on days trips for 2 months mostly alone it seemed only reasonable that Chris and I could take them to Europe for 9 days.
+When we told people we planned on taking our boys to Budapest and Prague with the Dhahran Outing Group the reactions were mixed and not always encouraging.
+After taking my three small boys halfway around the world by myself, and then taking them on days trips for two months mostly alone, it seemed only reasonable that Chris and I could take them to Europe for nine days.

 DOG tours can be fast paced and I agree that some of the trips they organize may not be suited for kids but we decided to risk it and this was the result!